firesidefiction/firesidefiction.github.io/_posts/books/the-fisher-of-bones/2017-10-11-chapter-six-discovery.md

 next-url: /the-fisher-of-bones/chapter-seven-storm
 teaser: "“One more night,” he whispered.
 “She’ll come back.
 She has to.”"
 published: true
+author-img: sarah-gailey.jpg
+author-bio: |
-author-bio: "Hugo and Campbell award finalist Sarah Gailey lives and works in beautiful Oakland, California.
+  Hugo and Campbell award finalist Sarah Gailey lives and works in beautiful Oakland, California.
 Her nonfiction has been published by _Mashable_ and the _Boston Globe_, and her fiction has been published internationally.
 She is a regular contributor for _Tor.com_ and _Barnes & Noble_.
 You can find links to her work at [www.sarahgailey.com](http://www.sarahgailey.com).
-She tweets [@gaileyfrey](http://twitter.com/gaileyfrey)."
+She tweets [@gaileyfrey](http://twitter.com/gaileyfrey).
 ---

 I held Pinar’s hand as he wept for his daughter.